sgsbucket/animan-doc/docs/renderman/custom_rendering.md

   <ScreenshotMark x="71.2%" y="18.8%" width="18%" height="9%" textPosition="bottom-left" focusDim="true"></ScreenshotMark>
 </Screenshot>

-On the Custom Render page
+On the Custom Render page:

 1. Choose a Show from the drop-down menu.
-1. Select an Episode or instead pick an Act, Scene, or a Shot to include less shots.
+1. Select an Episode or instead pick an Act, Scene, or a Shot to include less Shots.
 1. Click the "Start Render" button.

 <Screenshot image="/screenshot/renderman_custom_render.png">